 Our functional currency is the U.S. Dollar and our revenues and expenses are primarily denominated in U.S. Dollars.
 Our indirect foreign currency transaction exposure results mainly from the sale of our virtual currency to players outside of the U.S. While players outside of the U.S. make purchases in currencies other than the U.S. Dollar, we are paid by platform providers and record revenue in U.S. Dollars pursuant to the terms of the relevant contracts.
-While we have the ability to change the foreign currency pricing of our virtual currency, sudden and significant changes in the exchange rates of the Canadian and Australian Dollars and Pound Sterling to the U.S. Dollar could have a material impact on our results of operations.
-We do not hedge our foreign currency exposure but may do so in the future.
+While we have the ability to change the foreign currency pricing of our virtual currency, sudden and significant changes in the exchange rates of the

+Canadian and Australian Dollars and Pound Sterling to the U.S. Dollar could have a material impact on our results of operations.

 However, a significant portion of our headcount related expenses, consisting principally of salaries and related personnel expenses, as well as leases and certain other operating expenses, are denominated in New Israeli Shekels, or NIS.
-We also have foreign currency risks related to our operating expenses denominated in currencies other than the U.S. Dollar, including the Hong Kong Dollar, Euro, Serbian Dinar, Vietnamese Dong, and Singaporean Dollar.
+We also have foreign currency risks related to our operating expenses denominated in currencies other than the U.S. Dollar, including the Hong Kong Dollar, Euro, Serbian Dinar, Vietnamese Dong, Singaporean Dollar, Mexican Peso, and Chilean Peso.
 Accordingly, changes in exchange rates in the future may negatively affect our future operating results as expressed in U.S. Dollars.